ivanseibel/my-wallet/README.md

 - hookforms/resolvers - A set of resolvers for react-hook-form
 - zod - TypeScript-first schema validation with static type inference
 - axios - Promise based HTTP client for the browser and node.js
+- use-context-selector - A React hook to select a value from a context without re-rendering the entire component tree
+- scheduler - A general purpose cooperative main thread scheduler for JavaScript

 # Issues